 The Steinman Lab is specifically researching factors that contribute to algal blooms in Silver Lake using two approaches:

 - Internal Phosphorus Loading Estimation.
-Under oxygenated (aerobic) conditions, phosphorus in sediment in west Michigan lakes is usually bound to iron.
-However, when lakes stratify in summer, the bottom waters (hypolimnion) often become depleted in dissolved oxygen (become anaerobic).
+Under oxygenated (oxic) conditions, phosphorus in sediment in west Michigan lakes is usually bound to iron.
+However, when lakes stratify in summer, the bottom waters (hypolimnion) often become depleted in dissolved oxygen (become anoxic).
 When this happens, the iron becomes chemically reduced and releases the phosphorus to which it was attached.
 That phosphorus can then stimulate algal growth which may lead to algal blooms.
-The limited data available in Silver Lake suggest that the bottom waters do not become anaerobic, in which case internal loading of phosphorus should not be an issue.
+The limited data available in Silver Lake suggest that the bottom waters do not become anoxic, in which case internal loading of phosphorus should not be an issue.
 We will measure diel dissolved oxygen concentrations to determine if Silver Lake experiences low dissolved oxygen at night.
-In addition, we will collect sediment cores for measuring phosphorus release under aerobic and anaerobic conditions in the lab.
+In addition, we will collect sediment cores for measuring phosphorus release under oxic and anoxic conditions in the lab.

 Our project partners at USGS will be conducting a comprehensive study of groundwater influence, water chemistry, and hydrology.
 These data, along with the results of AWRI's studies, will be used to construct a water budget, nutrient budget, groundwater model, and eutrophication model for Silver Lake.
 The information can be used by local water managers and stakeholders to implement management practices that best protect Silver Lake from potential negative effects associated with elevated nutrient concentrations.
 This assessment will also provide information on local and regional hydrology of the Silver Lake watershed in Michigan.

 For more information, including real-time data, visit the USGS Silver Lake project website: https://pubs.er.usgs.gov/publication/sir20155158